surf-sci-bc/uspy/README.md

 $ git push all --tags
 ```

-You can get the current version by `from agfalta.version import __version__`.
+You can get the current version by `from uspy.version import __version__`.
 This will either retrieve the version from git if `setuptools_scm` is installed and the install lives in a git repository.
 Otherwise, it will look in the package metadata which are from installation time and might thus be outdated on editable installs.